Updated on September 24, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Not everyone with cold sores experiences the same set of symptoms or symptoms in the same order.
+There are 5 distinct stages of a cold sore.
+However, not everyone experiences the same set of symptoms in the same order.

 Stage 1: Tingling